 Before we talk about which mode is best for what scenario, let’s first cover one important topic: the two channels of an FTP session.

-A typical FTP session operates using two channels: a command (or control) channel and a data channel.
+A typical FTP session operates using two channels between the FTP client and server: a command channel and a data channel.
 As their names imply, the command channel is used for transmitting commands as well as replies to those commands, while the data channel is used for transferring data.

-Note that the ports we are referring to here up to this point are only the ports on the server side.
-We'll include client-side ports in our discussion in a short while.
+Note that the FTP ports we are referring to up to this point are only the ports on the server side.
+We'll include client-side FTP ports in our discussion in a short while.

-Among the two modes, Active mode is the older one.
-It was the mode introduced in the early days of computing when mainframes were more common and attacks to information security were not as prevalent.
+Among the two connection modes, active mode is the older one.
+Active FTP was introduced in the early days of computing when mainframes were more common and attacks to information security were not as prevalent.

 Here's a simplified explanation on how an active mode connection is carried out, summarized in two steps.
 Some relevant steps (e.g. ACK replies) have been omitted to simplify things.

-The server connects from port 20 to the client port designated for the data channel.
-Once connection is established, file transfers are then made through these client and server ports.
+- The server connects from port 20 to the client port designated for the data channel.
+Once the data connection is established, file transfers are then made through these client and server ports.

-In passive mode, the client still initiates a command channel connection to the server.
+In passive mode, the client still initiates a command channel (control connection) to the server.
 However, instead of sending the PORT command, it sends the PASV command, which is basically a request for a server port to connect to for data transmission.
-When the FTP server replies, it indicates what port number it has opened for the ensuing data transfer.
+When the FTP server replies, it indicates what data port number it has opened for the ensuing data transfer.

 Here's how passive mode works in a nutshell: